 Homeownership: Home Improvement and Rehabilitation

-Recognizes programs that best provide home improvement and rehabilitation financing to HFA targeted customers.
+Recognizes an HFA for a new or enhanced program that best provides home improvement and rehabilitation financing to HFA targeted customers.

 Judging Criteria

-Homeownership entries will be judged on the degree to which they:
+Entries in the Homeownership category will be judged on the degree to which they:

 • Are innovative